MOST RECENT

 Temporary Permit Exam

-After you pass a written test you can apply for a Temporary Instruction Permit Identification Card (TIPIC) from the Deputy Registrar.
+After you pass your temporary permit test, you can apply for an Ohio Temporary Instruction Permit Identification Card (TIPIC) from the Deputy Registrar.
 Applicants will need to pay $22, show proof of their age and social security number.
-Please note that you must present the same documentation you showed at the testing center.
+Please note that when you are applying for your Ohio temporary permit, you must present the same documentation you showed at the testing center.
 If you're under 18, you'll need a cosigner on your application, who will also need to show acceptable identification documents.
 Please be careful with the permit packet because if you damage it or lose you will need to start the application process from the beginning.

 Temporary Permit Restrictions